WHAT IS PRIMARY IMMUNODEFICIENCY (PI)?

 HOW IS PI TREATED?

-PI is typically treated by replacing the missing antibodies in the immune system, with a subcutaneous immunoglobulin (SCIg) like cutaquig.
+PI is typically treated by replacing the missing antibodies in the immune system, with a subcutaneous immunoglobulin (SCIg), such as cutaquig.

 WHAT IS CUTAQUIG?

 Cutaquig is a liquid medicine for infusion that contains immunoglobulin G (IgG), which is an antibody that helps fight infection.
 It is infused subcutaneously, under the skin, and is known as an SCIg therapy.
-Cutaquig can be infused at home—by you or your caregiver—after proper training or by a specialized healthcare provider.
+Cutaquig is administered with an infusion pump and subcutaneous needles and can be infused at home—by you or your caregiver—after proper training or by a specialized healthcare provider.
 Cutaquig has flexible dosing options to fit your schedule.

 HOW IS CUTAQUIG MADE?

 SCIg therapy such as cutaquig is made from human plasma, which is collected from healthy donors.
-Cutaquig is produced under FDA guidelines that include:
+Cutaquig is produced under U.S. Food and Drug Administration (FDA) guidelines that include:

 0 SBIs

-No SBIs (serious bacterial infections) occurred in a year-long clinical study of 75 adult and pediatric patients treated with cutaquig
+No serious bacterial infections (SBIs) occurred in a year-long clinical study of 75 adult and pediatric patients treated with cutaquig

 How should I store cutaquig?